nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter the contact list, providing the filter criteria.
+1. User chooses to filter the contact list, providing the filter criteria.
 2. KonTActs filters the contact list and displays the filtered list.

    Use case ends.